The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Introduction

 A complimentary method to find bright galaxy candidates that may not be fully sampled by deep surveys covering the same area in contiguous fields are the pure-parallel programs such as the WFC3 Infrared Spectroscopic Parallel survey \citep[WISP;][]{atek_wfc3_2010}, the Brightest of Reionizing Galaxies Survey \citep[BoRG;][]{trenti_brightest_2011}, and the Hubble Infrared Pure Parallel Imaging Extragalactic Survey \citep[HIPPIES;][]{yan_probing_2011}.
 The pure-parallel observations provide completely independent, uncorrelated observations that reduce the uncertainty due to cosmic variance from $\gtrsim$20\% to $<$1\%, thus providing an ideal complement to similar-depth surveys in a single pointing (\citealt{trenti_cosmic_2008,bradley_brightest_2012,trenti_overdensities_2012,schmidt_luminosity_2014,trapp_framework_2022}).

-Despite the wealth of data available, the density of UV-bright galaxies at early cosmic times is ill-constrained by \hst\ alone.
-The limitation arises because at $z >8$ only a few \hst\ filters (F105W, F140W, and F160W hereafter) sample the wavelength range redward of the $\lambda_{rest} = 1216$ \AA\ Lyman-$\alpha$ line.
+Despite the wealth of data available, the density of UV-bright galaxies at early cosmic times is ill constrained by \hst\ alone.
+The limitation arises because at $z >8$ only a few \hst\ filters (F105W, F140W, and F160W hereafter) sample the wavelength range redward of the $\lambda_{rest} = 1216$ \AA\ Ly$\alpha$ line.
 Some of the candidates are even detected in only one filter \citep[e.g.,][]{coe_clash_2013,oesch_most_2014,finkelstein_census_2022}.
-The limited wavelength range available with HST makes some degree of contamination by lower redshift interlopers unavoidable.
-Frequent interlopers are brown dwarfs, that share a similar $\sim1-2\ \mu$m color-color space given their low temperatures, and $z\sim1-3$ galaxies with a strong rest-frame $4000$ \AA\ Balmer-break caused by the accumulation of absorption lines from ionized metals and that can be confused for the Lyman-break of $z=7-10$ galaxies.
+The limited wavelength range available with HST makes some degree of contamination by lower-redshift interlopers unavoidable.
+Frequent interlopers are brown dwarfs, which share a similar $\sim1-2\ \mu$m color-color space given their low temperatures, and $z\sim1-3$ galaxies with a strong rest-frame $4000$ \AA\ Balmer break caused by the accumulation of absorption lines from ionized metals and that can be confused for the Lyman break of $z=7-10$ galaxies.
 To accurately constrain the rest-UV luminosity function at $z>7$, it is crucial to confirm the high-redshift nature of the galaxies, which was extremely difficult prior to \jwst\ \citep[e.g.,][]{livermore_hst_2018,mason_inferences_2019,larson_searching_2022}.